The implementation of absolutely plausible ideas is often impossible for a long time. Once the start has been made, the first obstacles appear.

 Change starts with small steps, with winning over the most committed employees.

-The employees are roughly divided into three groups: the committed (around 30%), the non-committed (50%) and the internally dismissed (around 20%).
-The reasons for this are complex, and there are understandable reasons for someone not being committed or even resigning.
+Employees are roughly divided into three groups: the engaged (about 30%), the disengaged (50%) and the internally disengaged (about 20%).
+The reasons for this are complex, and there are understandable reasons why someone is not committed or has even resigned.

 It is logical:

-All change measures are effectively concentrated on the 30% or so who are committed.
+All change measures are effectively focused on the 30% or so who are engaged.

 On the contrary: the committed inform, influence and convince the non-committed.
-Some “infect” the others.
-And this is how an idea, a concept, can spread like an epidemic: once it has reached a critical mass and the contextual factors are right, it spreads exponentially.
+Some "infect" the others.
+And so an idea, a concept, can spread like an epidemic: once it has reached a critical mass and the contextual factors are right, it spreads exponentially.

 Like gravity, the epidemic spread of an idea seems to be a law of nature.

 Malcolm Gladwell wrote a book in 2000.
-“The Tipping Point”.
-To be honest, we have consistently applied the principles described by Gladwell in our shared services project.
+"The Tipping Point".
+In our Shared Services project, we have, to be honest, consistently applied the laws that Gladwell described.

-Even in large companies, it is easy to recognize those who are committed.
+Even in large companies, recognizing the engaged is easy.
 Companies are familiar with their employees.
 Employees and managers know their colleagues.
-A simple check of employee lists with clear search criteria produces quick results.
+A simple review of employee lists with clear search criteria creates quick results.

-Commitment is reflected in performance, attitude and initiative.
-These are the employees who have a positive attitude towards growth and actively seek feedback, stand out with their ideas and commitment and are willing to learn and develop.
+Engagement is reflected in performance, attitude and initiative.
+These are the employees who have a positive attitude to growth and actively seek feedback, stand out with their ideas and commitment and are willing to learn and develop.

-- who come to the factory/office in windy conditions despite difficulties.
+who come to the plant/office when the wind blows despite difficulties.

-They are well-known, they have made a name for themselves in the corporate network.
+They are well-known, they have made a name for themselves in the company network.

 But they are not necessarily yes-men.

-A committed employee does not always have to agree with their line manager.
+A committed employee does not always have to agree with his superior.
 They can even be very critical and ask a lot of questions.
 Because they are looking for a challenge, they want to learn and be successful.

 And it is precisely these employees who need to be won over to change.